Ventricular septal defect: Treatment

 For the surgical procedure, a heart-lung machine is required and a median sternotomy is performed.
 Percutaneous endovascular procedures are less invasive and can be done on a beating heart, but are only suitable for certain patients.
 Repair of most VSDs is complicated by the fact that the conducting system of the heart is in the immediate vicinity.

-Ventricular septum defect in infants is initially treated medically with cardiac glycosides (e.g., digoxin 10-20 μg/kg per day), loop diuretics (e.g., furosemide 1–3 mg/kg per day) and ACE inhibitors (e.g., captopril 0.5–2 mg/kg per day).
+Ventricular septum defect in infants is initially treated medically with cardiac glycosides (e.g., digoxin 10–20 μg/kg per day), loop diuretics (e.g., furosemide 1–3 mg/kg per day) and ACE inhibitors (e.g., captopril 0.5–2 mg/kg per day).

 Transcatheter closure

 A device, known as the Amplatzer muscular VSD occluder, may be used to close certain VSDs.
 It was initially approved in 2009.
 It appears to work well and be safe.
 The cost is also lower than having open heart surgery.
 The device is placed through a small incision in the groin.

 The Amplatzer septal occluder was shown to have full closure of the ventricular defect within the 24 hours of placement.
 It has a low risk of embolism after implantation.
-Some tricuspid valve regurgitation was shown after the procedure that could possibly be due from the right ventricular disc.
+Some tricuspid valve regurgitation was shown after the procedure that could possibly be from the right ventricular disc.
 There have been some reports that the Amplatzer septal occluder may cause life-threatening erosion of the tissue inside the heart.
 This occurs in one percent of people implanted with the device and requires immediate open-heart surgery.
 This erosion occurs due to improper sizing of the device resulting with it being too large for the defect, causing rubbing of the septal tissue and erosion.